neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ::::

-The leading `sub-` or `ses-` in the provided *subject* and *session* names are optional in the command, these prefixed will always be added
+The leading `sub-` or `ses-` in the provided *subject* and *session* names are optional in the command, these prefixes will always be added
 (i.e. both `-sub 001` and `-sub sub-001` are valid inputs).